cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 <a class="jsbin-embed" href="http://jsbin.com/qomenu/embed?output">JS Bin on jsbin.com</a>

 Notice the lines we changed, with `NEW!`.
 We now map `change` events on the checkbox to the `checked` value of the element (the first `map()`) to VTrees displaying that value.
 However, we need a [`.startWith()`](http://reactivex.io/documentation/operators/startwith.html) to give a default value to be converted to a VTree.
 Without this, nothing would be shown!
 Why?
 Because our `requests` is reacting to `responses`, but `responses` is reacting to `requests`.
 If no one triggers the first event, nothing will happen.
 It is the same effect as meeting a stranger, and not having anything to say.
 Someone needs to take the initiative to start the conversation.
-That is what `main()` doing: kickstarting the interaction, and then letting subsequent actions be mutual reactions between `main()` and the DOM Driver.
+That is what `main()` is doing: kickstarting the interaction, and then letting subsequent actions be mutual reactions between `main()` and the DOM Driver.

 <h2 id="increment-and-decrement-a-counter">Increment and decrement a counter</h2>

 We saw how to use the *dialogue* pattern of building user interfaces, but our case didn't have state: the label just reacted to the checkbox event.
-Normally applications have state in memory, so let's see how to build a Cycle.js for app that case.
+Normally applications have state in memory, so let's see how to build a Cycle.js app for that case.

 If we have a counter Observable (emitting events to tell the current counter value), displaying the counter is as simple as this: